Weston family wakes up to find 8-foot gator floating in swimming pool - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 His surprise guest had, indeed, taken a dip in the pool.

-After finding the stunning sight, Gomez said, he called police, as well as his wife.
+After finding the stunning sight, Gomez said, he called police, as well as his girlfriend.

 “So I went to wake her up and say, ‘Hey, there’s a gator in the pool,'” he said.
 “She didn’t believe me.
 She came back out and saw it, and then we called the little one, we call, ‘Hey, Julia, you want to see this.'”

 The family has lived in Weston for 15 years.
-They said they’d heard of these unexpected visits to others homes in the area but never thought they would be next.
+They said they’d heard of these unexpected visits to other homes in the area but never thought they’d be next.

 Police responded to the home, and after seeing the 8-foot reptile, they called in a professional trapper.